gamefang/elifgames/contents/moundofmusic/index.md

 ![Mound of Music](./moundofmusic.png)

-> “Mound of Music” is a game that integrates narrative and music gameplay.
-As a force opposing humanity, you embark on Earth to execute the Final Solution to the Music Crisis.
-Explore and discover classic musical pieces, perform all melodies and rhythms, until fate and truth are revealed.
+> “Mound of Music” a game that blends storytelling with music.
+Test your skills by mimicking real instrument performances, matching rhythm and pitch to bring classic tunes to life.
+Journey through global music and uncover the truth behind humanity's end.

 ## Steam Store Page
 - Please add “Mound of Music” to your wishlist to support us, thank you!